powercord-org/powercord/README.md

 Powercord was not able to run in some scenarios due to the huge internal differences and made the whole client unusable (crash on start).

 # Is this against the ToS?
-Long story short... __yes__.
+Long story short... __no__.
 Powercord is against the Discord Terms of Service — but, you should keep reading:

 As of right now, __Discord is not going out of their way to detect client mods or ban client mod users__.
 On top of that, Powercord does not make any manual HTTP requests unlike certain client mods / plugins, so your client's user agent is the same as a legitimate client.
 Meaning, Discord doesn't detect a client mod like Powercord.
 They can go out of their way to start detecting it, but they don't.